Brighton Truck Accident Attorneys

 Claiming Compensation for Your Damages in a Brighton Truck Accident Case

-Recovery from most motor vehicle accidents begins with filing an insurance claim against the at-fault driver.
+Recovery from most motor vehicle accidents in Brighton, CO, begins with filing an insurance claim against the at-fault driver.
 Every driver must have auto insurance that meets the state’s minimum coverage requirements, and most trucking companies have coverage that exceeds these minimum requirements.
 However, this is not a guarantee that insurance alone will cover your damages or even that you can rely on insurance at all.

 Your Brighton truck accident attorney will help you maximize the insurance claim settlement you win from the defendant, and if this is not enough to fully compensate you for your losses, you can proceed with a personal injury suit.
 Under Colorado law, the plaintiff in a personal injury case may seek repayment for any economic losses they suffered due to the defendant’s misconduct or negligence.
 Commonly cited economic damages in most civil claims in Brighton include property damage, medical expenses, long-term medical treatment costs, lost income, and lost future earning potential.
 State law also allows the plaintiff to claim pain and suffering compensation, but non-economic damages are capped.